-Natracare Organic products are chemical-free; non-chlorine bleached and made from only certified organic 100% cotton.
+Organic disposable menstrual products are chemical-free, non-chlorine bleached and made from only certified organic 100% cotton.
 They are disposable and used like other pads & tampons.

-Did you know that some of these products could be purchased through The Shag Shop at McGill?
+Did you know that these products could be purchased through Shag Shop?

 “Period Products: Information about tampons, pads, and more” The Center for Young Women’s Health, 2014.
 Retrieved November 4, 2015 from https://youngwomenshealth.org/2013/03/28/period-products/